openhab/org.openhab.binding.zwave/doc/zwaveme/zmerc2_0_0.md

 ### Parameter 12: Command to Control Group No3 (association group 4)

-Command to Control Group No3 (association group 4) This parameter defines the command to be sent to devices of control group No3 when the related button is pressed (association group 4)
+Command to Control Group No3 (association group 4)
+<p&gtThis parameter defines the command to be sent to devices of control group No3 when the related button is pressed (association group 4)</p&gt
 The following option values may be configured -:

 | Value  | Description |